 Now that you can see how an INTJ’s mind work, you may see the troubles they will have when they encounter romantic relationships.
 Since all of their cognitive functions tailors them to become formidable analysts and theorists, INTJs are known for studying and analyzing the people they love.
 An INTJ reads people like how they read a book or interpret the world around them.
 While this sometimes comes out the wrong way, in the eyes of an INTJ, they are trying to understand them with their best intentions.
 Their goal is to not only figure out their beloved, such as their likes and dislikes, but to predict future conflicts and prevent them from happening.
 As such, they want to know everything about their love.
 They want to figure out ways to solve their problems and help them achieve their goals.

 Many INTJs are generous and have really big hearts when they care about you.
 They are your silent guardians and the calm of the storms in your life.
 INTJs are people who will fiercely protect those who they love.
 An INTJ who loves you will go above and beyond for you.
 They will do things that they think can make your life better and easier (more efficient).
 Quality time is a really big sign that they like you because a lot of them prefers to be alone.
 If they sacrifice their alone time for you, then you must mean something to them.
-If an INTJ always appear at places where they know you might be, then it is another sign they like you.
-They want to spend time with you where they can also be by themselves.
+If an INTJ always appear at places where they know you might be at, then it is another sign they like you.

 INTJs have exceptionally high standards in everything they do.
 In fact, these standards are so high that even the INTJ cannot reach (this is why they are over achievers).
 But when it comes to their love, they will be proud of the achievements in their life.
 An INTJ who loves you will bend their standards that they live by just for you.
 Since most INTJs are immovable rocks when it comes to these standards and moral values (just like other Fi users).
 The fact that an INTJ is willing to bend them for someone becomes a grand gesture that not many people notice (people don’t notice it because being proud of someone we love is common among most people).